 - squeeze of lemon (optional)

-*I have a grinder with dried garlic and onion that I use.
-You could substitute onion and garlic powders.
+*I have a grinder with dehydrated garlic and onion that I use.
+You could substitute onion and garlic powders (about 1/4 tsp each).

 What's your favorite chip dip - dill pickle or onion ?